sheva

 לְ

-There are three kinds of shevas: video
+There are two basic kinds of shevas: video or chp 3e and f here.

 1. Gutturals will not take a vocal sheva; it will shift to a composite sheva.
 Gutturals will take a silent sheva.